 - The wrestler with the brace must have full and complete range of motion with the device. - The device must be covered and padded with a minimum of one-half inch of resilient foam. - Velcro straps must be covered to prevent fingers from getting caught.
-A long, tight-fitting neoprene sleeve which covers the complete length of the brace is the best protection for the wearer and the opponent.
+A long, tight-fitting neoprene sleeve of sufficient thickness and no longer than mid-calf to mid-thigh length which covers the complete length of the brace is the best protection for the wearer and the opponent.
 Any sleeve must be snug fitting on the body, and not be loose or rotate around the limb.
 The opponent's grasp must not slip or slide when holding the sleeve. - The device and protection sleeve may not be large and cumbersome so as to impede the opponent from competing fairly.
-He/she must not be put at a disadvantage. - Knee devices may not restrict the wrestler from getting set in the bottom position.
+The opponent must not be put at a disadvantage. - Knee devices may not restrict the wrestler from getting set in the bottom position.
 That is, the device must allow the knees to be parallel to the rear starting line (again not overly cumbersome). - The match official at each event has the final say as to the legality of all special equipment.
-All special equipment devices must be shown to the official at the weigh-in.
+All special equipment devices must be presented to the official at the weigh-in.